DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Contributing
 --------------

-If you would like to contriubte, please fork the repository and create a PR with your feature update.
+Contributors are welcome and much needed! regex4dummies is still under heavy development, and needs all of the help it can get.
+If you have any feature ideas, feel free to create an issue on the github repository ( https://github.com/darkmattervale/regex4dummies/issues ) or fork the repository and create your addition.

+Any help you can give is much appreciated.
+The more help we get, the better regex4dummies will perform.
+Thanks for contributing!

 License